 12. Legacy Hall, one of the nation’s largest and most unique food halls is dedicated to serving the best-of food trends prepared by premier chefs and local artisans.
 The three-story, 55,000-square-foot European-style food hall, brewery and live music and entertainment venue is now open in Plano’s acclaimed Legacy West.

-13. The Box Garden is the completion of the vision that is Legacy Hall.
-It’s an awesome outdoor patio and entertainment venue constructed out of reclaimed shipping containers.
+13. The Box Garden is an awesome outdoor patio and entertainment venue constructed out of reclaimed shipping containers.
 Designed to be a versatile and innovative, communal space; it’s the spot for a happy hour with friends, a business rendezvous or some late-night fun.
 At its core is a 600-square-foot event stage that hosts live music, concerts, sports watching, festivals, culinary events and more.